 NOTE: Requests are reviewed Monday through Friday from 8:30 a.m. to 5:00 p.m., with the exception of holidays.

 IF YOU HAVE ANIMALS, PLEASE HAVE THEM CRATED OR CLOSE THEM IN A BEDROOM OR BACKYARD IF YOU WILL NOT BE HOME FOR A MAINTENANCE VISIT!

 For after-hours EMERGENCY maintenance, call our office at (979) 450-2259

 Useful Maintenance Tips.
-If you have checked the following items and still have a maintenance request, fill out the form below.
+If you have checked the following items and still have a maintenance request, please use your tenant portal to submit a request.

 Tips for Air Conditioning and Heating Unit:

 • A/C filter needs to be replaced or washed every three to four weeks.
 This will prevent damage to the unit and will keep the unit operating more efficiently.
 Any service call and/or damage to the unit due to a dirty filter will be charged back to the resident.